Photos of the engine and transmission mounts taken right after the engine was removed.

 The right hand mount incorporates parts of an earlier mount made using the same materials and techniques as the left hand mount.
 Was it accident damage repair?
 Was the engine inadequately stabilized in the fore/aft direction?
 Could the original right hand mount have fractured?

-2/5/17: A recent discovery by Jim Goodman is an article from “Lotus The Creative Edge, Russell Hayes, Haynes Classic Makes Series, 2007”
+2/5/17: A recent discovery by Jim Goodman appears in an article from “Lotus The Creative Edge, Russell Hayes, Haynes Classic Makes Series, 2007”

-Could this explain the two iterations of engine mounts?
+This may explain the two iterations of engine mounts.

 The steering was modified to clear the TC engine mounts.